Melatonin64/eko-js-guide/README.md

 ### Method chaining

 One method per line should be used if you want to chain methods.
-You should indent these methods so it's easier to twell they are part of the same chain.
+You should indent these methods so it's easier to tell they are part of the same chain.

 **BAD**:
 ```javascript